Bellshill: Transport

 Bellshill lies at an important point on Scotland's motorway network, situated around 1+1/2 mi south of the M8 motorway between Glasgow and Edinburgh and their respective airports.
 It is about the same distance north of the M74 motorway to and from England; the A725 road running directly to the west of the town links the two.

 The presence of this busy transport corridor and the availability of land following the decline of older heavy industry has led to the development of two large, modern industrial estates (Bellshill and Righead) flanking the A725.
 The Eurocentral industrial and distribution park is about 1+1/2 mi northeast of the town, and also features a railway freight terminal.
 Once heavily reliant on the railways relating to coal mining, Bellshill is still served by a rail junction to the east of Mossend; it connects two of the main passenger routes covering southern, western and central Scotland Argyle Line –and Shotts Line – both of which stop at Bellshill railway station in the town centre.

 Culture

+Music and entertainment

 The Bellshill Cultural Centre has a free library.
 Various singers, such as Sheena Easton, and sportsmen such as Sir Matt Busby and Billy McNeill hailed from the town (a statue of McNeill at Bellshill Cross was unveiled in 2022).